The most updated information about the Lares Trek to Machu Picchu

 Day 3: Cancha Cancha – Huaran – Salt Mines – Ollantaytambo – Aguas Calientes

 From Huaran, you will catch a van and make the short drive into the valley to visit the Salt mines, in the town of Maras.
 Here, at 11,000 feet above sea level, a salt water spring gushes forth and spills down the side of the mountain.
 Over 3,000 small evaporation ponds have been created and look as if they are tumbling down the mountainside.
 These have been in use since pre-Incan times.
 The salt is said to have healing properties because it is loaded with natural minerals, some of it even comes out pink.
 Local families each own one of these ponds, and make their living supplying salt to the towns around the area.
-There is a small shop on site and you may care to take some salt home with you.
+There is a small shop on site and you can purchase some salt to take home with you.

 After visiting the Salineras, you will get back in the van for a 45 minute drive, that skirts along the Sacred Valley to Ollantaytambo.
 Ollantaytambo is the only living, intact Inca village.
 It still has many Inca water channels, houses and walls.
 Your guide will take you around to view this small town until it is time for dinner, which will be at a local restaurant.
 We’ll then catch the 7 p.m. train for Aguas Calientes, the town below Machu Picchu (train times may vary, depending on availability).
-Upon your arrival to Aguas Calientes, you will check-in to your hotel
+Upon your arrival to Aguas Calientes, you will check-in to your comfortable hotel for a relaxing night before your much anticipated day of the 7th Wonder of the World!

 - Meals: Breakfast – Lunch – Dinner